matteoferla/Fragment-hit-follow-up-chemistry/README.md

 # Fragment hit follow chemistry collection

 > :construction: This repository is under construction :construction:

+> Herein sections with the icon :construction: are incomplete.

 > In notebooks/unsorted there are notebooks that need annotating.
-> Herein sections with the icon :construction: are incomplete.

 A collection of notebooks and scripts for the prediction of follow-up compounds I used for follow-up chemistry for XChem targets, _ie._ small fragments identified crystallographically.

 It is not intended as an exhaustive repository of all possible methods.
+For now I am adding my code (:construction:).

 Furthermore, this is narrowly focused on the hit discovery stage of drug discovery, before any activity data can be determined and any that does exist are deep in noise